 Assuming that the speed camera involved is properly calibrated, and the speed limit is properly designated and signposted, there may be little a driver can do to challenge the allegation of speeding.
 However, if their licence is at risk it may be important to take legal advice from a specialist motoring barrister or solicitor.
 A specialist road traffic lawyer will be able to advise you about exceptional hardship or special reasons arguments, which may allow you to keep your licence.

-The most important thing is that you discuss your case with someone who will give you clear, objective advice based on your individual case.
+The most important thing is that you discuss your case with someone who will give you clear, objective advice based on your individual case such as a traffic court lawyer.
 If you want to discuss whether we can represent you at court for a speeding offence or any other court matter, contact us to see how we can help you.